ponylang/main.actor.archived/docs-raw-md/http/0.2.0/src/net/tcp_connection.md

   fun remote_address(): NetAddress =>
     """
     Return the remote IP address.
+If this TCPConnection is closed then the address returned is invalid.
     """
     let ip = recover NetAddress end
     @pony_os_peername[Bool](_fd, ip)